ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 "Love … look at the two of us, Strangers in many ways."
 These were words that Karen Carpenter hauntingly sang.
 Likewise, in another song she expressed how loneliness was "such a sad affair."
 Tragically, Karen's own life was a sad affair.
 Lonely and not feeling loved, she starved herself to death.
 A tragic loss.

-Whether single or married, young or old, the fact is that while we can live without romantic love, we cannot live healthily without at least one or two healthy, loving relationships.
+Whether single or married, young or old, the fact is that while we can live without romantic love—even if not desirable—we cannot live healthily without at least one or two healthy, loving relationships.
 We are created for such and need to get this requirement met in healthy ways.
 If we don't, it can take years off our life.

 In perhaps the greatest literary masterpiece on love ever written, the Apostle Paul wrote of the emptiness of life without love: "If I speak in the tongues of men and of angels, but have not love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but have not love, I am nothing.
 If I give all I possess to the poor and surrender my body to the flames, but have not love, I gain nothing."2